 Lanzarote Training Camp

-Enduroman #1, Edgar Ette, leads this informal, relaxed sea swimming camp.
+The Enduroman team lead this informal, relaxed sea swimming camp.
 You will meet future A2A athletes and some previous competitors also normally return.
 On this camp, you will gain new friends and receive invaluable support from Enduroman and your fellow swimmers.

 This camp is also open to future Channel Swimmers, if you are training for any other long distance swimming event or even if you want to enjoy a swimming holiday in the sun!